-Brisk walking is a good way for people to increase their activity levels or ease themselves into a more active lifestyle.
+Brisk walking can help people to increase their activity levels or ease themselves into a more active lifestyle.
 Unlike other forms of exercise, brisk walking has a lower risk of injury and is a low-cost activity.

 In this article, we describe in more detail what brisk walking is.
 We also list the health benefits a person may experience when doing this form of exercise.

 Brisk walking is an example of a moderate intensity aerobic activity.

 As a rule of thumb, for a person to be brisk walking, they need to move at a maximum speed of

 A 2017 report also suggests that brisk walking can positively impact people’s health and is an accessible method for helping people increase their activity levels.

 The authors of the report define brisk walking as walking at the speed of at least 3 mph.
 They claim that people with existing health conditions may see more health benefits when walking briskly for 10 minutes every day.